 - Lack of oxygen supply to the baby

-In some cases, birth complications can occur because a doctor, nurse, or other medical professional fails to observe proper medical protocol or exhibits a substandard level of care.
-For example, if a mother shows signs of serious distress and her baby is no longer receiving the amount of oxygen he needs, the doctor must do something to help address the problem and preserve the health of mother and baby.
+In some cases, birth complications can occur because a doctor, nurse, or another medical professional fails to observe proper medical protocol or exhibits a substandard level of care.
+For example, if a mother shows signs of serious distress and her baby is no longer receiving the amount of oxygen, the doctor must do something to help address the problem and preserve the health of mother and baby.
 If, however, the doctor fails to act, the mother and baby could both suffer serious harm.

-In most cases, cerebral palsy develops before, during, or shortly after birth.
+In most cases, cerebral palsy develops before, during or shortly after birth.
 Usually, babies do not develop cerebral palsy after they are a month old, though there are a few exceptional cases where this has occurred.
-That being said, cerebral palsy usually isn’t diagnosed until a child is around 2 or 3 years old.
+That being said, cerebral palsy usually isn’t diagnosed until a child is around two or three years old.

 Although the symptoms of cerebral palsy may vary depending on the specific strain of the disease, some common signs include:

 - Poor communication due to spastic face muscles